Reducing the Risk of Corporate Account Takeovers

 - Transmit wire transfer and ACH instructions via a dedicated and isolated device.

-- Practice ongoing account monitoring and reconciliation, especially near the end of the day.
+Practice ongoing account monitoring and reconciliation, especially near the end of the day.

-- Adopt advanced security measures by working with consultants or dedicated IT staff.
+Adopt advanced security measures by working with consultants or dedicated IT staff.

-Warning signs visible to a business customer that their system/network may have been compromised include:
+Red flags visible to a business customer that their system/network may have been compromised include:

 - Changes in the way things appear on the screen.